 The National Institute for Health and Care Excellence (NICE) has approved Niraparib (Zejula®), a revolutionary new ovarian cancer drug for use in England on the Cancer Drugs Fund (CDF).
 We, together with our supporters, have worked hard to campaign for this announcement.
 I know what this means for women who can now access treatment where previously there was nothing; for their family members who now have hope that their loved one will survive for longer; for clinicians who now have more avenues to help treat women with ovarian cancer.
 For all of us, this is personal.

 I am proud that Target Ovarian Cancer played a key role in the NICE review process, responding to both consultations, giving oral evidence as an expert witness and raising the issue with MPs.
-We have already submitted our response to the consultation in Scotland (informed by a survey of women with ovarian cancer living in Scotland) and are due to take part in their review process later this month.
+We also submitted a response to the consultation in Scotland (informed by a survey of women with ovarian cancer living in Scotland), and led a successful campaign for access to the drug in Northern Ireland.

 Why is niraparib such a gamechanging ovarian cancer drug?

 Niraparib (trade name Zejula®) is one of a new group of drugs called PARP inhibitors, which work by stopping cancer cells from repairing themselves, effectively crippling them.
 Niraparib can offer crucial progression-free survival for women with ovarian cancer.
 This is the length of time when the disease is stable and not progressing.
 According to clinical trial data, niraparib offers an additional 5.4 months for women without a BRCA mutation and an additional 15.5 months for women who have a BRCA1 or BRCA2 mutation (up to 20 per cent of women).
 The reason it is more effective in women with a BRCA mutation is because in these women, the tumour DNA is already weakened and therefore more vulnerable.